Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

-I'm# C# - Drawbacks - "Minority report"
+# C# - Drawbacks - "Minority report"

-Art can be perfect, but not technology.
-With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.
+Artworks can be perfect — not technologies.
+With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, and notably restrained generics.

 The following language artifacts are awkward leastwise for me.